18 Simple Work Lunch Ideas That Will Save You Money

 9. Bakes and Baking

-And some homemade muffins or biscuits or slice make morning tea a little more exciting without trekking to the vending machine.
+And some homemade muffins or biscuits or slice (all of which can be frozen in portions) make morning tea a little more exciting without trekking to the vending machine.

 The great thing about fruit is that it comes in its own packaging and can make a nice ‘dessert’ after lunch.